SteveDoyle2/pyNastran/docs/html_docs/quick_start/op2_pandas_multi_case.rst

      else:
          raise NotImplementedError('transient_word=%r is not supported...' % trans_word)

-Letís look at an odd case:
+Let‚Äôs look at an odd case:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can do buckling as one subcase or two subcases (makes parsing it a